eclipse-vertx/vert.x/README.md

 Node.x is java 7+ only.
 We use the new async file IO, and extended file system API in Java 7.

-Also JRuby runs better with Java 7 due to InvokeDynamic support
+Also, going ahead, dynamic languages will benefit from InvokeDynamic support in Java 7+

 ### To build core